mgrand/smileyVars/README.md

 WHERE aisle=:aisle (: and level=:level :) (: and bin_number=:bin :)
 ```

 What we have done is to bracket two parts of the query between `(:` and
 `:)`.
 When a portion of SQL is bracketed this way, if the bracketed
 portion contains any :*variables* and values are not supplied for all of
 the :*variables*, then that portion of the SQL is not included in the
 expansion.
 If all of the values are supplied for the above example then
 it will expand to exactly the same SQL as the previous example.
 However,
-if we supply just the values `aisle=32` and `bin=17`, it expands to
+if we supply just the values `aisle=32` and `bin=17` with no value for
+`bin`, it expands to

 ```SQL
 SELECT item_number, quantity FROM bin_tbl
 WHERE aisle=32 and bin_number=17
 ```

-if we supply just `aisle=32`, it expands to
+If we supply just `aisle=32`, it expands to

 ```SQL
 SELECT item_number, quantity FROM bin_tbl